Kotlin kernel for Jupyter notebooks

 - mysql - MySql JDBC Connector

-- plotly-server - An experimental plotly.kt-server integration module.
-Allows dynamic rendering of changing plots.
+- plotly-server - [beta] Plotly.kt jupyter integration for dynamic plots.

 - serialization - Kotlin multi-format reflection-less serialization